Reward Not Shame

 And then encouraging them to reward themselves (or a loved one) when they are successful.
 The goal, I tell them is replace associating timesheets with failure and shame with good feelings about completing the task successfully.

-What works in terms of steps, success and reward differs from person to person – but even the smallest reward (saying you get to have an extra shot of caramel your macchiato) can have an outsized impact.
+What works in terms of steps, success and reward differs from person to person – but even the smallest reward (saying you get to have an extra shot of caramel in your macchiato) can have an outsized impact.
 And from small steps, they build bigger and from “easy” wins they move to bigger more challenging wins - and eventually, and often suddenly, a new set of habits is in place.

 Reward and encouragement are powerful change agents.
 Shame and punishment are not.